iocose/FirstViewerTV/README.md

 ## How it works

-The VHX player <http://dev.vhx.tv/video-player.html> reads a JSON file <http://www.iocose.org/apis/firstview.json> generated every 2 hours using the firstviewer.rb class
+The VHX player <http://dev.vhx.tv> reads a JSON file generated every 2 hours using the firstviewer.rb class

 ## Youtube API v3

-With the version 3 of the youtube api, a developer key is needed <http://www.youtube.com/watch?v=Im69kzhpR3I>.
-Create a file called DEVELOPER_KEY, write there the youtube API developer key and put in the same folder of the firstviewer.rb file
+With the version 3 of the youtube api, a developer key is needed.
+Here a video about how to grab one <http://www.youtube.com/watch?v=Im69kzhpR3I>.
+After that, create a file called DEVELOPER_KEY, write there the youtube API developer key and put the file in the same folder of the firstviewer.rb file

 ## Author